Introduction

 Since early humans were always on the move, they lived in naturally occurring shelters like caves, or temporary structures made from animal hides and tree branches.

-To review, why did early humans move so much?
+Why did early humans move so much?

 Daily life